fls-bioinformatics-core/auto_process_ngs/docs/source/output/processing_qc.rst

-In extreme cases where the assigned percentages are very low these plots might indicate that there is a problem with the barcode sequences used in demultiplexing; the :doc:`analyse_barcodes <../using/analyse_barcodes>` command can be used to investigate this in more depth.
+In extreme cases where the assigned percentages are very low these plots might indicate that there is a problem with the barcode sequences used in demultiplexing; in this case the :doc:`barcode analysis report <barcode_analysis>` may provide more insight into any issues with barcode assignments..

 .. _processing_qc_per_lane_statistics_by_sample: